 In all dogs, the pancreas plays a vital role in the extraction of B12 from food.
 Therefore, diseases of the pancreas—such as exocrine pancreatic insufficiency (EPI) and pancreatic cancer (as in Yuki’s case)—often lead to B12 deficiency.
 As a border collie mix, Yuki may also have been a carrier for Intestinal Cobalamin (B12) Malabsorption, the genetic mutation originally found in border collies.
 At the time, Holly didn’t know that genetic testing for this mutation was available.

 Vitamin B12 also affects the interactions among bacteria living in the gut microbiome, and an unbalanced gut microbiome may be at the root of a B12 absorption problem.
-A good way to learn more about the community of microbes that live in your dog’s gut is with a microbiome test kit, which provides a detailed breakdown of all the bacteria in your dog’s microbiome, as well as how they compare to the bacteria found in healthy dogs.
+A good way to learn more about the community of bacteria that live in your dog’s gut is with a microbiome test, which detects bacterial imbalances and provides a detailed breakdown of all the bacteria in your dog’s microbiome, as well as how they compare to the bacteria found in healthy dogs.

 Disorders of the small or large intestine, including inflammatory bowel disease (IBD), can interfere with your dog’s ability to absorb many nutrients, including B12.
 In fact, a low B12 level is often used as an indicator for gastrointestinal disorders.
 Veterinarians generally recommend that dogs with chronic GI issues have their B12 level tested.

 If your dog’s B12 level tests too low, your veterinarian will probably recommend either oral supplements or subcutaneous injections of the vitamin.
 The treatment is inexpensive and effective.
 And because B12 is water-soluble, any excess amounts are flushed out with the urine, so it’s very safe.